 Concentrations of credit risk arise when a number of operators, tenants, or obligors related to the Company's investments are engaged in similar business activities, or activities in the same geographic region, or have similar economic features that would cause their ability to meet contractual obligations, including those to the Company, to be similarly affected by changes in economic conditions.
-As of December 31, 2014, substantially all of the Company's real estate properties were leased to Penn and approximately 97% of the Company's rental revenues were derived from the Master Lease.
-Revenues from Penn are reported in the Company's GLP Capital, L.P. reportable segment.
-Penn is a publicly traded company that is subject to the informational filing requirements of the Securities Exchange Act of 1934, as amended, and is required to file periodic reports on Form 10-K and Form 10-Q with the Securities and Exchange Commission.
-Penn's net revenues were \$2.6 billion for the year ended December 31, 2014 and \$2.9 billion for each of the years ended December 31, 2013 and 2012.
+As of December 31, 2015, substantially all of the Company's real estate properties were leased to Penn and approximately 96% of the Company's rental revenues were derived from the Penn Master Lease.
+Revenues from Penn, as reported in Penn's filings with the Securities and Exchange Commission, are reported in the Company's GLP Capital, L.P. reportable segment.
+Penn is a publicly traded company that is subject to the informational filing requirements of the Securities Exchange Act of 1934, as amended, and is required to file periodic reports on Form 10-K, Form 10-Q and Form 8-K with the Securities and Exchange Commission.
+According to Penn's filings with Securities and Exchange Commission, Penn's net revenues were \$2.8 billion, \$2.6 billion and \$2.9 billion for the years ended December 31, 2015, 2014 and 2013, respectively.
 Other than the Company's tenant concentration, management believes the Company's portfolio was reasonably diversified by geographical location and did not contain any other significant concentrations of credit risk.
-As of December 31, 2014, the Company's portfolio of 19 leased properties and the TRS properties was diversified by location across 12 states.
+As of December 31, 2015, the Company's portfolio of 19 leased properties and the TRS properties are diversified by location across 12 states.